matzpersson/postgres-kubernetes-azure/README.md

 kubectl port-forward pod/pg-single-0 5432:5432
 ```

-At this stage you are ready to connect to the db as if it was on your localhost:
+At this stage you should be able to connect to the db as if it was on your localhost:
 ```
 psql -h localhost -U postgres
 ```

-You can also enable a external IP to the above service.
-Just change the Type in psql-service.yaml from NodePort to LoadBalancer.
+You can also enable a external IP to the above service which exposes the db instance to the then internet.
+Less ideal security wise but if you scenario demands it, just change the Type in psql-service.yaml from NodePort to LoadBalancer.